turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 Now everything should work great!

 ## Using the FriendlyID Gem

-[TODO: it seems like we are presenting gems in different ways throughout the curriculum.
-Here it is a name and then a link, in other places, a linked name.
-We need to pick a style and stick with it]

 Does implementing two additional methods seem like a pain?
 Or, more seriously, are you going to implement this kind of functionality in multiple models of your application?
 If so, it may be worth checking out the FriendlyID gem: https://github.com/norman/friendly_id